BaseCrunch/BaseCrunch/README.md

 ```

 ### Design Philosophy
-Project Nava is built around one idea:

 > **Every episode should behave like a fresh, clean launch — even during autoplay.**

-That means teardown is not a side detail.
+Teardown is not a side detail.
 It is part of playback correctness.

 ---